 Many studies continue to examine the competitive advantage resulting from CRM.
 Do your own research by measuring the increased customer loyalty as well as customers’ perception of your company versus your competition

-9. Support for organizational change(s) with your firm
+9. Support for organizational change(s) with your organization

 Think of the potential for lost knowledge if a sales person leaves your company- are the relationship details part of your CRM system?
 To determine this benefit, consider measuring the time lost training new sales and marketing personnel.